adenrae/calciferBot/README.md

 ## Future edits:
 - implement more intelligent bot-user interactions
 - enable calciferBot to:
-  - query top 5 cryptos by growth in the past 24h, week, month, year, and 3yrs
   - mute users based on keywords in a message
   - create emotes
   - return lyrics to a song